 I wonder how anyone could look at wildlife and not imagine what they are up to when humans aren't watching.

 This is certainly the month for owls - and other wildlife; during the lockdown there have been many accounts of birds and wildlife that are usually a little timid.
-I heard an owl hooting the other evening - the first one I have heard in years, despite the nearby woodland.
+I heard an owl hooting the other evening - the first one I have heard on the doorstep in years, despite the nearby woodland.

 More owl sketches, drawings and paintings to follow...